Planning Permits

 In some situations, a property owner may require a development application.

-For properties within a Development Permit Area (DPA), an approved Development Permit may be required before a Building Permit can be issued.
+For properties within a Development Permit Area (DPA), an approved Development Permit (Major) may be required before a Building Permit can be issued.
 Please review the consolidated DPA Map and contact the Development Services Department to determine if a property is located within a DPA and which DPA guidelines apply.

 If a Development Permit is required, staff will check the application against the DPA guidelines as outlined in the Official Community Plan and for compliance with other municipal regulations.